Postseason has Started: HS Lab Tu/Th 5–6:30 PM | Youth Lab M/W 5–6:30 PM | Lifting M/W/Th 4–5 PM

 These events are typically within a 1-hour drive and hosted by the Tri-County Wrestling Association (TCWA), which serves Santa Barbara, Ventura, and San Luis Obispo counties and is supported by USA Wrestling (USAW).

 USA Wrestling Membership: Required to compete in TCWA tournaments.
-See USA Wrestling above for details.
+See USA Wrestling page for details.

 Self Registration: Athletes must register themselves.
 Coaches do not register athletes.

 Deadlines: Registration usually opens about a week before each tournament.
-Register the night before if possible; late registration may be available but costs more.
+Register the night before if possible; late registration may be available but might cost more.

 Create a USA Wrestling Account